vsuhas9/Software-Engineering/Docker/README.md

 * Travis CI, can be used as an open source alternative.

 ### Create Travis Yaml file
-* Create a new folder called node
+* Create a new folder called node and add the app files in it.

+* push the code files of node folder to a Github repository.

+* Open Travis CI page (https://www.travis-ci.com/ login with github) and connect the github and this repository to TRAVIS CI.

+* make any code change in the code.